marcus-cr/darkvanguard/_posts/2025-05-18-wireguard-site-to-site.md

 [Peer]
 PublicKey = <Linode public key>
 Endpoint = <linode_public_ip>:51820
+AllowedIPs = 10.10.0.0/29   # Allows the Pi to communicate with other devices on the WG subnet without tunneling all outbound traffic through the VPS
-AllowedIPs = 0.0.0.0/0  # Set for full-tunnel instead of split-tunneling PersistentKeepalive = 25
+PersistentKeepalive = 25
 ```